liborty/sets/README.md

 ## Trait SetOps

-Implements methods:
+Implements these methods for all four types of sets (structs):
-`reverse, nonrepeat, infsup, member, search, union, intersection, difference`,
+`reverse, nonrepeat, infsup, member, search, union, intersection, difference`.
-for all four types of sets.
  Some of these methods are more efficient for the ordered and indexed sets, rather than for the unordered sets.
 For example, `member` and `search` are then able to use binary search.
 Union is like the classical merge but only one copy of items that were present in both input sets is kept.
-To remove repetitions from a set, use `nonrepeat`.
+To remove repetitions from a set in general, use `nonrepeat`.

-Union, interesection and difference applied to IndexedSet(s) or RankedSet(s) for now return only OrderedSet(s).
-Should this not be what is wanted, convert the result, or better still, use `munion, minteresection and mdifference`, (see below), which do not have this restriction.
+`Union`, `interesection` and `difference` when applied to IndexedSet(s) and RankedSet(s) return an OrderedSet as a result.
+When necessary, this can be explicitly converted to other types of sets.
+Alternatively, `munion, minteresection and mdifference`, (where 'm' stands for 'mutable', see below), will overwrite `self` with the resulting set of the same type.

 ## Trait MutSetOps

-Implements methods:
+Implements these methods for all four types of sets:
-`mreverse, mnonrepeat, munion, mintersection, mdifference`,
+`mreverse, mnonrepeat, munion, mintersection, mdifference`.
-for all four types of sets.
 They overwrite the mutable set to which they are applied with the result.
 Thus they are not *functional* but in this context of handling potentially large vectors, they are in some cases simpler and more efficient.

 ## Release Notes (Latest First)

-**Version 0.1.8** - 'infsup' now returns struct MinMax (defined in crate 'indxvec').
+**Version 0.1.8** - 'infsup' now returns struct MinMax (defined in crate 'sets').

 **Version 0.1.7** - just some cosmetic cleaning up.
 No change of functionality from the previous version.